 This clause presents an overview on other 802 systems which are specified to operate in the same frequency bands that are also specified for the 802.15.4aa.
 The table in the following section list the latest standard (or amendment) and the corresponding PHY specifications that share the same frequency band as 802.15.4aa.

-Coexisting Systems in 920MHz Band
+Coexisting 802 Systems in 920MHz Band

+The 802 wireless systems defining operation in the 920.5-928.1 MHz band are shown in Table 2.

 Table 2: Dissimilar systems co-existing with the 802.15.4aa PHY within the 920.5-928.1MHz band.